Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Gettin’ back what they stole from us *is* the end!"
 Daar said.
 "The first step ta’ rebuildin’ our souls is knowin’ exactly what we *are.* We can’t damn well figger out a way forward if we ain’t got no idea where we’re starting!"

 "Where we’re starting is here and now, surely?"
 Thurrsto asked.
-"My Father, I don’t disagree with any of this, I just…"
+"My Father, I don’t disagree with any of this, I just..."

 "Just what?
 Ain’t comfortable with mysticism?
 Don’t like old, discarded ideas?
 Afraid of superstition?
 Think maybe we’ll regress?
-Thurrsto…look outside.
+Thurrsto... look outside.
 Look at the rapes and shit that’s *still* happenin.’
 I’m gonna be breakin’ another damn fool next week, because no matter how fuckin’ creatively violent I get, there’s *still* dumb fucks out there that think they can get away with it!
 How much, exactly, is left to regress?
 The only thing keepin’ the Gao together right now is my Army, and *my* force o’ will.
 That can’t be all we have!
-Like…look.
+Like... look.
 I’m takin’ pretty extreme measures, Brother.
 It’s why I’m trainin’ like crazy, so’s I can live up to the myth I *gotta* embody.
 It’s why I’m doin’ the Crue-G life extending medicine and *everything."*

 "...But you won’t last forever."